6.1.2024

 images: Kuda Photography

-M.O.Daby Design with Oregon Homeworks
+M.O.Daby Design with Snug

 The Portsmouth Cottages fill a void in attainable and sustainable housing options in the city.
 Although just 890 square feet, these cottages still boast comfortable rooms and yard spaces, thanks to MODD’s thoughtful space planning.
 Unique features include the wood beam ceiling and the office/coatroom nook.
 Direct connection to a covered patio and a full size eat-in kitchen make the 2 bedroom / 1.5 bath home live larger than its numbers.